 An important pre-condition to applying for any council grant: Call the Grants Officer on (07) 5329 6437 or email to check your eligibility and your project's eligibility.
 We wish to help you succeed.

 Twice each year these grants are open to not-for-profit incorporated organisations who can establish their need for a funding contribution to projects which would benefit the Noosa community or environment.
 These grants typically contribute to projects and events which align with the Noosa Social Strategy or the Noosa Environment Strategy.
 Other strategies and plans to reference are found in the Grant Guidelines.
-The Community Project Grant and the Environment Project Grant share the same application form and the same Guidelines.
+Usually the Community Project Grant and the Environment Project Grant share the same application form and the same Guidelines.

 Guidelines and forms:

-- Round 13 Community and Environment Project Grant Guidelines [758KB]
+- Community Project Grant GUIDELINES

 - START YOUR APPLICATION HERE, (Noosa Council uses the SmartyGrants grants management system)